Master of Science (MSc), Doctor of Philosophy (PhD)

 Most MSc students become Teaching Assistants for at least one semester in order to gain valuable experience and to learn effective communications strategies.

 The PhD degree is centred on conducting original research.
-Graduates of the PhD program are prepared for careers requiring advanced independent research and teaching in academia, government, and industry.
+Graduates of the PhD program are prepared for careers requiring advanced independent research and teaching in academia, government and industry.

 Most PhD students complete Teaching Assistantships for at least two semesters.